hratx-blue-ocean/GoThere/README.md

 1. When you are ready to merge your feature branch to the main branch, open a pull request
 2. Be sure to pull into the base repository/main branch from the correct feature branch
 > base : **pre-production** *from* compare : **feature-branch**
-* Include the ticket number in the pull request body
+3. Include the ticket number in the pull request body
-* Tag a team member in a comment for review before merging
+4. Tag a team member in a comment for review before merging
-3. When the pull request is approved, merge the pull request
+5. When the pull request is approved, merge the pull request
-4. Then, add the new changes to your local repo:
+6. Then, add the new changes to your local repo
 ```sh
  git checkout main
  git pull origin main